 446.445 - UHF

-The Muscatine County ARES team has an "On-The-Air" net / meeting on the 146.910 - MARC repeater at 2100 (9:00pm) every Sunday evening.
-That is immediately followed by a quick simplex net on our emergency frequency of 146.445.
-All licensed amateurs are welcome (and encouraged) to check in to both nets.
+The Muscatine County ARES team has a quick net on the 146.985 Wapello, IA repeater, then an "On-The-Air" net / meeting on the 146.910 - MARC repeater at 2100 (9:00pm) every Sunday evening.
+That is immediately followed by a simplex net on our emergency frequency of 146.445.
+All licensed amateurs are welcome (and encouraged) to check in to all nets.

 The Washington County ARES team has their "On-The-Air" net on Monday nights on the 147.045 WAARC repeater at 7:30pm, or immediately following the weekly WAARC 2 meter net.